Work in Residence Life

 Can I apply if I haven't lived in residence?

 Yes, we accept applications from all UBC students.
+However, experience living in residence at UBC is strongly preferred.

 If I haven't lived in residence before, where can I find out more about the different residences?